jeroyang/irsite/README.md

 ##Processing in Query##

 After a query was given, the engine separate this query into a list of tokens.
 According to tokens, the engine allocates the posting lists of each token, and find the intersections of them and return the document_ids.
 Therefore, find the titles corresponding to the document_ids, and show a shortened snippet of the fulltexts.

+##Problems##

+1. Results sorting: No yet implemented.
+2. Relative small size of included documents: about 30,000 documents only.